 What does physical supply chains mean?

 Commodities like soy and palm are traded and processed on incredibly large scales and credit trading can be used as a mechanism to allow a buyer to purchase credits for the sustainable production of these products without their supply chain actually using them.
-This provides a valuable market to help support the sustainable production of these products, however our plan prioritises transition from the use of credits to physical supply chains standards that assure of zero deforestation (e.g. mass balance or segregated).
+This provides a valuable market to help support the sustainable production of these products, however our plan prioritises transition from the use of credits to physical supply chains standards (e.g. mass balance or segregated) that assure zero deforestation.

 What are the credible standards which assure of zero deforestation?